johnnychn/vue-movie-clip/README.md

-# vue-dynamic-animation
+# vue-movie-clip
-dynamic  transition and animation for vue
+Sequence of frames for vue.js